 Decisiveness

 Decisiveness attracts us.
 We like its energy.
 We admire its strength.
 We’re drawn to people who exhibit it, especially in times of crisis.
 Even if the decision made is horrendous, we find ourselves holding the decider in high regard.
-For example, U.S. citizens reacted so to George Bush’s decision to invade Iraq after the Saudi’s … Continue reading “Decisiveness”
+For example, many U.S. citizens reacted with high regard to George Bush’s decision to invade Iraq … Continue reading “Decisiveness”

 Independence From Violence

-Independence from violence is the life witness of those who follow Jesus.
-In this Sunday’s Gospel, James and John are not yet giving witness to following Jesus.
-Samaritans have rejected Jesus.
+Independence from violence is the life witness of people following peacemakers like Jesus.
+In this Sunday’s Gospel, James and John are not yet living such an independence.
+They are traveling among Samaritans who have rejected Jesus.
 James and John want to “rain down fire” upon the Samaritans.
-Jesus rebukes both saying, “You don’t know of what kind of spirit you … Continue reading “Independence From Violence”
+Jesus rebukes both saying, “You don’t know of … Continue reading “Independence From Violence”